 If you’re driving, or simply don’t feel like getting loaded at midday, use the spittoons provided.
 By smelling and swooshing the wine around your mouth, you’ll still be able to get a sense of it even without swallowing.

 Many wineries have a labyrinthine system of below-ground wine cellars, some more than 600 years old.
-Usually a deep flight of stairs lead to a dimly lit, damp, narrow passage lined with wine barrels and coated in a thick layer of mold...
+Usually a deep flight of stairs lead to a dim, damp, narrow passage lined with wine barrels and coated in a thick layer of mold...

-Speaking of wine cellars, even in the summer months it’s pretty cold down there.
-Be sure to bring a sweater with you.
+Speaking of wine cellars, it’s pretty cold down there even in the summer months, so be sure to bring a sweater with you.

 For Judit and József Bodó, Tokaj isn’t just about making wine.
-They feel it behooves them to pass on the Tokaj heritage to the next generation—be it by mentoring other vintners, or organizing a communal harvest for the local students so “the kids learn and appreciate early on what a special place they come from” says Judit.
-Their wines are highly sought after and tend to sell out within weeks of their release.
+They feel it behooves them to pass on Tokaj's heritage to the next generation — be it by mentoring other vintners, or organizing a communal harvest for local students so “the kids learn and appreciate early on what a special place they come from,” said Judit.
+Their wines are sought after by discerning drinkers in both Hungary and abroad and tend to sell out within weeks of their release.

-In the early 2000s, Attila Homonna was among the first to redefine what a dry Tokaj meant (crisp, elegant, not too oaky).
+In the early aughts, Attila Homonna was among the first to redefine what a dry Tokaj meant: crisp, elegant, not too oaky.
 Ever since, he’s been a role model for Hungarian winemakers of the younger generation.
 His wines appear in Michelin-starred restaurants anywhere from New York to Tokyo.
-Although plugged into international wine circles, he doesn’t chase contemporary trends—currently he’s focused on sweet wines.
-Attila spends less time in Tokaj these days, but do try to meet him.
+Although plugged into the international wine circles, he doesn’t chase contemporary trends — currently he’s focused on putting out sweet wines.
+Attila splits his time between Tokaj and the Lake Balaton wine region, but do try to meet him.

-László Alkonyi is a unique character.
-His love affair with the region started when, as a Budapest-based journalist, he published several seminal works about Tokaj.
-Ultimately, he moved there full time, starting his own winery in 2012.
-He’s still a treasure trove of information, with many opinions about the wine region and its place in the world.
-Every year, his team goes through several rounds of harvests in search for “perfect” grapes, and the results speak for themselves.
+László Alkonyi is a unique character and a great asset to Tokaj.
+His love affair with the region started when he was the Budapest-based editor of Borbarát, a seminal wine magazine.
+Ultimately, he moved to Tokaj full time, starting his own winery in 2012.
+He's a treasure trove of information with many opinions about the wine region and its place in the world.
+Every year, his team goes through several rounds of harvests in search for “perfect” grapes and the results speak for themselves.

-Gizella has been a great success story: In 2005, László Szilágyi started planting grapes on a one-hectare plot; today, he produces more than 30,000 bottles annually, and his wines appear in premium wine stores and Budapest’s Michelin-starred restaurants.
+Gizella is a success story: In 2005, László Szilágyi planted grapes on a one-hectare plot; today, he produces more than 30,000 bottles annually and his wines appear in premium wine stores and top restaurants across Hungary.
 The recipe for success?
-He keeps one eye on international wine trends, and the other on making consistently excellent wines that reflect Tokaj’s rich soil.
+He keeps one eye on international wine trends, while also making consistently excellent wines that reflect Tokaj’s rich soil.

-Like Attila Homonna, Géza Lenkey is another charismatic figure with an independent vision about winemaking.
-Years ago, Lenkey noticed that his wines were becoming more complex and layered over time, so he began to systematically barrel and bottle age them for years before release, hence their light shade of orange.
-For the first time, he also puts out a pét-nat this year.
+Géza Lenkey is a charismatic figure with an independent vision about winemaking.
+Years ago, he noticed his wines were becoming more complex and layered over time, so, defying contemporary trends, he began to systematically barrel and bottle-age them for years before release.
+But he isn't totally indifferent to contemporary trends so you can try his fresh pét-nats.
 Advance booking is a must, as he lives in Budapest part time.

-After a 50-year hiatus during communism, Barta winery replanted Öreg Király, one of the original first-class vineyards of Tokaj.
+Sparing no expense, Barta winery replanted Öreg Király, one of the original first-class vineyards of Tokaj that had fallen into neglect.
 It’s perched high up on a steep hillside, and the wine tastings actually include a trip up there.
 The last stretch you’ll have to complete on foot, but the effort is more than worth it: panoramic vistas and an aromatic glass of the mineral-rich wine made from the grapes before you.

-This family winery, run by Tímea and Tamás Éless, is a pioneer of Tokaj’s fledgling natural wine movement.
-They believe in organic, low-intervention winemaking, using a minimal amount of sulfur dioxide, and often not stabilizing or filtering their wines in order to lock in more flavors.
-In line with current trends, they even age wines in a couple of egg-shaped vats and clay pots.
+This family winery run by Tímea and Tamás Éless is pioneering Tokaj’s fledgling natural wine movement.
+They believe in organic, low-intervention winemaking, using only a minimal amount of sulfur dioxide.
+In line with current trends, they age some of their wines in egg-shaped vats and clay pots.
 Last year, Szóló produced Tokaj’s first pét-nat, an easy-to-drink bubbly wine currently experiencing a global renaissance.

-Anthony Hwang, the American owner of Királyudvar winery, believes that the soil in Tokaj is the best in the world, only rivaled by Mosel, and that furmint can stand up to any grape varietal.
+The American owner of Királyudvar winery, Anthony Hwang, believes that Tokaj's soil is the best in the world, only rivaled by Mosel, and that furmint can stand up to any grape variety.
 Note that this comes from someone who also owns Domaine Huet, the legendary Loire Valley winery in France.
 Királyudvar, a biodynamic producer, puts out top sparkling wines, and their off-dry (“demi sec”) furmints are silky and elegant.